Air Aruba: History

 Air Aruba began in September 1986 as a ground handling agent for most airlines in Aruba.
-Two years after being founded, on August 18 to be exact, Air Aruba (with the help of KLM & later Air Holland) carried out its first commercial flight with YS-11 turbo-prop type aircraft operating between the "ABC" islands of Aruba, Bonaire, and Curaçao, as well as Caracas, Venezuela.

-Over the years Air Aruba expanded its schedule to various destinations in the Caribbean (Santo Domingo, Dominican Republic and St. Maarten), North America (Newark, Miami) and South America (São Paulo, Maracaibo, Las Piedras).
+Two years after being founded, on August 18 to be precise, Air Aruba (with the help of KLM and later Air Holland) carried out its first commercial flight with a YS-11 turbo-prop type aircraft operating between the ABC islands of Aruba, Bonaire, and Curaçao, as well as Caracas, Venezuela.
+Over the years, Air Aruba expanded its schedule to various destinations in the Caribbean (Santo Domingo, Dominican Republic and St. Maarten), North America (Newark, Miami) and South America (São Paulo, Maracaibo, Las Piedras).
 Air Aruba also started flying across the Atlantic to Amsterdam and Cologne.
 This flight was initially operated in conjunction with Air Holland but was later assumed completely by Air Aruba.
-Subsequently, the fleet was also upgraded, shifting more from turbo-prop type aircraft to jet type aircraft, including the Boeing 727, 737, 757, and 767.
-On the ground, Air Aruba also kept developing, forming a new ground handling company as a subsidiary in joint ownership with Ogden Aviation Services.
-Air Aruba also expanded its reservations office in North America coping with the demand.
+Subsequently, the fleet was also upgraded, shifting more from turbo-prop aircraft to jet aircraft, including the Boeing 727, 737, 757, and 767.
+On the ground, Air Aruba also kept developing, forming a new ground handling company as a subsidiary it jointly owned with Ogden Aviation Services.
+Air Aruba also expanded its reservations office in North America to meet the demand.

 Carrying on the tradition of the Aruban people, Air Aruba strove to bring the friendliness of Aruba to the airline industry; however, financial problems made the Government of Aruba seek a new owner for the airline.
 On October 27, 1998, Air Aruba secured a takeover by the Venezuelan airline Aserca Airlines, which became the majority owner of Air Aruba.
 In December 1998, Air Aruba leased two brand new MD-90s, expanding the total fleet to 5 aircraft.
 At the same time, Air Aruba also inaugurated a route to Philadelphia and re-opened a route to Baltimore, making the total number of destinations to 10.
 In the competitive airline industry, it is important to have stable partnerships with other respected international airlines.
 Air Aruba had done so by developing fruitful partnerships with, among others, Continental Airlines and KLM.
 In March 1999, Air Aruba had established a far going agreement with Aserca Airlines and Air ALM to provide a better service in the Caribbean and South America for both its customers and its employees.
 The rising cost of operations and management caused Air Aruba to file bankruptcy in 2000.
 Air Aruba suspended its operations as of October 23, 2000.